Best Cash Registers for Small Businesses 2023

 - Taxes and reporting: You can add and manage taxes from your Square online dashboard or the Square app on your register.
 Taxes automatically tally per set rules.

-- Inventory management: Your Square system stores detailed product lists and adjusts your inventory in real time as you sell items in-store or online.
+- Inventory tracking: Your Square system stores detailed product lists and adjusts your inventory in real time as you sell items in-store or online.
 You can easily add new products from any internet-enabled device by logging into your Square dashboard.

 Need to bring your own processor?
 Square is extremely user-friendly, but you can’t bring your own payment processor.
 And unless you process more than $250,000 annually, you can’t get a custom rate.
 If you want to keep an existing processor or shop for rates, consider any of the electronic registers on this list.
 If you want an iPad-based register with more payment integrations, check out Lightspeed.